 Syphilis can be passed from a pregnant mother to her developing baby, which can lead to premature births and stillbirths as well as organ development issues in those infants who survive.

 Syphilis STD in women can go unnoticed or be mistaken for the flu.
 The first stage of syphilis infection is marked by the appearance of one or more chancres, which usually last three to six weeks.
-In the second stage, additional sores in the mouth, vagina and anus along with skin rash in multiple parts of the body.
-Additional secondary stage symptoms include fever, fatigue, headaches, sore throat, swollen lymph glands and patchy hair loss.
+In the second stage, additional sores can appear in the mouth, vagina, and anus, along with a skin rash in multiple parts of the body.
+Additional secondary stage symptoms include fever, fatigue, headaches, sore throat, swollen lymph glands, and patchy hair loss.
 Some women may also experience condylomata lata, which are moist, wart-like patches on the genitals or skin folds.

 After the first two stages, symptoms tend to disappear before the syphilis bacterium causes several serious conditions, such as internal organ damage, that can ultimately result in death.